 Outside zone is a play that aims to attack the edge of the defense but utilizes backside cutoffs.
 If the defense has a bigger, slower defensive lineman, this is great to get them running and ultimately tired out.

-How To Run Outside Zone In Football
+How To Install Outside Zone

 Outside zone is a concept that can be used as a base run play (Similar to how we detailed inside zone in the article).